dagraham/etm-dgraham/README.md

         Note that the items included for the current date are those from the old *agenda* view.

-    - Scheduled events, notes, actions and unfinished tasks sorted by `@s` which is displayed in the 2nd column.
+    - Datetime events, notes, records and unfinished tasks sorted by `@s` together with finished tasks sorted by `@f` with relevant time  displayed in the 2nd column.
 For events with *extent*, the ending time is also displayed.
 For tasks with *extent*, the extent period is also displayed.
-Each item is highlighted using the type color for that item.
-    - Unfinished all day tasks, if any, highlighted using the task color.
+    - Date only tasks.
-    - All day notes, if any, using the note color.
+    - Date only notes.

 ### [Busy](#toc)

 - Hours in the day that are partially or wholly "busy" are filled using the color of the calendar for the relevant item.
 Shown here with `#`.
 - Hours in which a conflict occurs are filled with the overlapping calendar colors of the relevant items.
 Shown here with `###`.
 - Mouse over tool tips show the summary and times for the relevant item.

         +----------------------------------------------------------+
         | Busy - Week 4: Jan 22 - 28, 2018                 F1:help |  1